 Become a scholar, researcher, and leader in P-12 school leadership

 Mercer University’s Doctor of Philosophy (Ph.D.) in Educational Leadership, P-12 School Leadership prepares candidates to become leaders in P-12 schools and other educational organizations by helping them grow professionally.
 The P-12 School Leadership track is designed for school, district, state, or national leaders and blends theory and practice to cultivate transforming leaders.

-Upon completion of this program and a passing score on the Georgia Assessments for the Certification of Educators (GACE) Content Assessment for Educational Leadership, eligible candidates with Tier Two Leadership certification will be recommended for a Level 7 certificate in Educational Leadership.
+Upon completion of this program and a passing score on the Georgia Assessments for the Certification of Educators (GACE) Content Assessment for Educational Leadership, eligible candidates with Tier II Leadership certification will be recommended for a Level 7 certificate in Educational Leadership.
 This program does not lead to initial Educational Leadership certification.